sdex/AndroidIDeditorV2/README.md

 # Device ID Changer for Android

-**The Android application changes Android device ID values using root permission.**
+**The Android application to change Android device ID values using root permission.**

 **The app supports Android 8.0 Oreo and above**